amseps/amseps-imageboard/README.md

         Just have a field like archived: true
         Server automatically archives old content , date of archival as well as pinned content
+      ↑ catch when file isn't an image ?

     Instantly after MVP:
       ↑ Mini-votes: